drjkuria/applied-data-science/README.md

 # Applied Data Science with Python

 This repository contains the code for Applied Data Science with Python, by IBM CognitiveClass.
-It contains all the code files necessary to work through the book from start to finish.

 ## About the course
 This is a three-part course of the Applied Data Science with Python learning path.
 The course focuses on getting hands-on experience using the Python for introductory Data